 9. Refinancing Your Title Loan

 If you have equity in your vehicle, your lender may be able to offer you the option to refinance.
+Refinancing your title loan may allow you to obtain a new loan with lower monthly payments, making it easier to manage your monthly payments.
 Discuss this option with your title loan lender if you are behind on payments.

 - Pro: Give you additional time and extra cash for repayment